What Is Coronavirus And What Employers Should Do About It

-Ever since December of 2019, we have seen the world’s media being constantly bombarded with reports and articles about a disease that is spreading rapidly across the globe and terrorizing people.
+Ever since December of 2019, we have seen the world's media constantly bombard with reports and articles about a rapidly spreading disease across the globe and terrorizing people.
 This deadly disease, named the Coronavirus disease 2019 (COVID-19) by the World Health Organization, is caused by the severe acute respiratory syndrome coronavirus 2 (SARS Coronavirus 2).

 The first cases of COVID-19 were detected in Wuhan, the capital of China’s Hubei province, and immediately drew interest from the rest of the world.
 But what no one expected was the fast and rapid spread of the virus in other parts of the globe.

 What is Coronavirus?

 Coronaviruses are a family of viruses that can cause various illnesses ranging from cold and cough to pneumonia and other severe diseases.

 The type of coronavirus responsible for this current epidemic was only discovered in December 2019.
 Two other previously discovered types are Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).

 The novel Coronavirus that caused the first COVID-19 cases is thought to have originated from a seafood market in Wuhan.